utlib/islandora_sc_manifest/README.md

 Entering FULL as an argument will reindex all book objects under paleography:manuscript object

+### In Drupal
-or in Drupal, go to manage > click on SC Manifest and then click on (Re-) Generate SC Manifest button to generate SharedCanvas Manifests
+Go to manage > click on SC Manifest and then click on (Re-) Generate SC Manifest button to generate SharedCanvas Manifests